An adaptive kernel-split quadrature method for parameter-dependent layer potentials: Introduction

-We have developed a robust quadrature scheme, based on adaptive refinement, that maintains high accuracy for any $\alpha$, without sacrificing effficiency.
-It applies for target points both on and close to the boundary, where regular quadrature is insufficient.
+We have developed a robust quadrature scheme, based on adaptive refinement, that maintains high accuracy for any $\alpha$, without sacrificing efficiency.
+It applies to target points both on and close to the boundary, where regular quadrature is insufficient.
 In this context, refinement refers simply to an interpolation of known quantities to a locally refined discretization, as opposed to increasing the number of degrees of freedom in the discretized integral equation.

-This report presents a work in progress, as the guidelines for setting parameters are entirely heuristic at the moment, even though they provide very satisfying result.
-We will at a later date update this report with analysis that supports these parameter choices.
+The additional cost, in terms of assembly time per panel, scales as $\mathcal{O}(\log \alpha)$.

-The remainder of this report is organized as follows.
+The remainder of this paper is organized as follows.
 In section \ref{s:background} we give an outline of the kernel-split quadrature.
 Section \ref{s:problem} describes the problem that we are trying to solve, using the modified Helmholtz equation as an example.
+In section \ref{s:errorintro} we present error analysis, again with the modified Helmholtz equation as template.
 The new algorithm we propose is presented in section \ref{s:algorithm}, followed by numerical results in section \ref{s:results}.